-- "If a Rational Disinterested Spectator looked down at the world - the good will would shine like a jewel."
+- "If a Rational Disinterested Spectator looked down at the world—the goodwill would shine like a jewel."

 Deontology and Kant

 Kant also believed that too much happiness can lead to sloth, laziness and lax behaviour.
 A good example for today's society is perhaps the way celebrities behave.
 Kant would say that such people who compromise their moral duty and behave egoistically will eventually be found out.
 That most will not view them as good people if the result for society is not good.
 That we all need to imagine we are accountable to a "Rational, Disinterested Spectator" in order to know, categorically, right from wrong.
-For Kant there is no middle ground.
+For Kant, there is no middle ground.
 This theory is black and white.
-Knowing good from bad is intrinsic - or hard wired into all of us.
+Knowing good from bad is intrinsic—or hard-wired into all of us.

 That is why Kant's theory is deontological.
-"Deo" is a Greek word which means "to be bound".
+"Deo" is a Greek word that means "to be bound".
 Deontological theories like Natural Law bind the ethical follower to the notion of God as spectator and arbitrator of actions.
 Kant's "Rational, Disinterested Spectator" is what binds those who sign up to his ethics and can be described as the pull of duty.

 Universal Maxims and Kant